 More information about the restricted mode

-Please note: Switching between restricted and unrestricted mode is not easy when Space Privacy is already in active use.
+Please note that switching between restricted and unrestricted mode is not easy when Space Privacy is already in active use.

 To activate the restricted mode, all extranet spaces must be transformed into default spaces.